material-motion/material-motion/concepts/runtimes.md

 - Associate a Plan with a target.
 - Associate a named Plan with a target.
 - Remove any Plan associated with a given name from a target.

-- Enumerate the log of operations.
+A Transaction should also be able to enumerate a log of operations.

 The log's order must match the order of the requested operations.